au-ts/sel4_profiler/toperf/README.md

     - timestamp: the time of when the sample was recorded since the program started running
     - cpu: the id of the cpu that the sample was recorded on
     - period: refers to how often sample data is sampled
+    - ips: the callstack of the program at the time the sample was recorded.
+This is recorded to a maximum depth of 16.
+    - nr: the number of instruction pointers within the callstack.

 ## Credit